Loading [MathJax]/jax/output/CommonHTML/jax.js

 A decision tree is a non-parametric supervised machine learning model that predicts outputs by extracting various conditions from the data that an input may or may not meet.

-Decision tree terminology
+Decision tree structure

 • Branches are the possible choices or values that the attribute can take.
 They start from a node; usually, the left branch “is true” and the right one “is false”.